-We are ensuring that disadvantaged children receive a high proportion of their extra support and intervention from teachers.
+We are ensuring that children in receipt of the Pupil Premium Grant receive a high proportion of their extra support and intervention from teachers.

-We are committed to targeting our interventions to combat the wider barriers to disadvantaged children's academic and wider success through bespoke programmes and support targeted to their individual needs.
+We are committed to targeting our interventions to combat the wider barriers to children's academic and wider success through bespoke programmes and support targeted to their individual needs.

-We will ensure that our children's and families well-being is supported through a range of interventions, including our Well-being Curriculum and our ELSA support.
+We will ensure that our children's and families well-being is supported through a range of interventions, including our Wellbeing Curriculum, Nurture Pathways and our ELSA support.

-Our strategy is focused on identifying what each child needs to be successful and achieve well and in order to do this we are:
+Our strategy is focused on identifying what each child needs to be successful and achieve well; to do this we are:

-- Ensuring that the needs of children are identified in a range of ways, including written assessment, observations of behaviour, analysing a wide range of data sets available to us and pupil and parent voice; responding to this by offering opportunities for our children to shine in a variety of ways and by giving our children responsibilities in- and out ofschool; - Regularly reviewing the progress and performance of all disadvantaged children to ensure that our approaches are impactful and reporting this to stakeholders, e.g. governors; - Ensuring disadvantaged pupils are challenged in the tasks and activities they receive in each teaching session; - Ensuring that all staff take responsibility for disadvantaged pupils' outcomes - Ensuring all staff have high expectations of what all pupils, but especially those who are disadvantaged, can achieve.
+- Ensuring that the needs of children are identified in a range of ways, including written assessment, observations of behaviour, analysing a wide range of data sets available to us and pupil and parent voice; responding to this by offering opportunities for our children to shine in a variety of ways and by giving our children responsibilities in- and out of- school; - Regularly reviewing the progress and performance of all children in receipt of the Pupil Premium Grant to ensure that our approaches are impactful and reporting this to stakeholders, e.g. governors; - Ensuring children in receipt of the Pupil Premium Grant are challenged in the tasks and activities they receive in each teaching session; - Ensuring that all staff take responsibility for children in receipt of the Pupil Premium Grant's outcomes - Ensuring all staff have high expectations of what all pupils, but especially those children in receipt of the Pupil Premium Grant, can achieve.